AthleteX-DAO/athletex-sops/Operations/Customers.md

 > Under financed athletes who are looking to grow their professional careers

-> Cryptocurrency traders on Twitter
+> Cryptocurrency traders on Twitter like Gainzy

 > Former Banking / Finance professionals who have a growing interest in BTC